AdarshSoni04/Summer-Olympic-Project/README.md

 Introduction :

-Folowing questions was given to us in this Assignment from Elite Techno group.
-Following questions were solved by me:-
+Folowing questions were solved by me:-

 In how many cities Summer Olympics is held so far?